How To Start An Art Business In 10 Simple Steps

 3) Create Great Artwork

-Assuming that you already have a niche and you know who your target audience is, you’re ready to move on to the next step of building your business.
+Assuming you already have a niche and know your target audience, you’re ready to move on to the next step of building your small art business.

 As you can guess, that step is to create artwork your potential customers won’t be able to resist.

-Make no mistake – offering a high-quality product (artwork in your case) is still the essential ingredient of any successful business.
+Make no mistake – offering a high-quality product (artwork in your case) is still essential for any successful art business.

 Don’t underestimate your audience and pool of potential buyers.